SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 12 June 2023 - Fix - CloudGateway 2.11.0 - Resolved concurrency issue [ID_36439]

 Cloud connection will remain active when the DMA name no longer corresponds to the server name after rename.
-Cloudgateway uses now the DMA name as defined in dataminer.xml or from DMZ options instead of the server name to verify its state.
+DataMiner CloudGateway now uses the DMA name as defined in dataminer.xml or from the DMZ options instead of the server name.

 #### 12 June 2023 - Fix - CoreGateway 2.13.0 - Resolved concurrency issue [ID_36453]

-Cloud connection will remain active when the DMA name no longer corresponds to the server name after rename.
+Cloud connection will remain active when the DMA name no longer corresponds to the server name after a rename.
-DMA name is taken from dataminer.xml for dmawildcard subscriptions.

 #### 19 May 2023 - Fix - CloudGateway 2.10.12 - Resolved concurrency issue [ID_36432]